vsrinivas/fuchsia/docs/modular/getting_started.md

    under the Prerequisites.

-To be able to run modules from the Fuchsia command line, you need to select a Fuchsia build configuration that does not start `device_runner` and shows a graphical user shell right at boot time.
+To be able to run modules from the Fuchsia command line, you need to select a Fuchsia build configuration that does not start `basemgr` and shows a graphical user shell right at boot time.
 You can use for example the `test_modular` configuration in `fx set` and build as follows: